devops329/devops/instruction/security/security.md

 Instead of storing credentials it is much better to create a trust relationship between providers using standards such as OAuth to create temporary access.
 That is the process that you will use to give GitHub Actions the authorization to execute commands for your AWS account.

 On the other hand, the JWT Pizza Factory will issue you an API Token that you will use to make pizzas.
-If your token becomes compromised then an attacker will be able to make pizzas on your behalf and you will be responsible for the cost of those pizzas.
+If your token becomes compromised then an attacker will be able to make pizzas on your behalf, and you will be responsible for the cost of those pizzas.

 ### Roles